oerc0122/MDANSE/Doc/pages/scattering.rst

    {{\omega = \frac{E_{0} - E}{\hbar}}.}

 The modulus of the momentum transfer can be expressed in terms of a scattering angle, energy transfer, and incident neutron energy.
-See equation below:

 .. math::
    :label: pfx60